bitcoin/bitcoin/doc/build-freebsd.md

 ```
 ./autogen.sh

-./configure                  # to build with wallet OR
+./configure MAKE=gmake                   # to build with wallet OR
-./configure --disable-wallet # to build without wallet
+./configure MAKE=gmake  --disable-wallet # to build without wallet
 ```

 followed by either: